caicre/caicre.github.io/_pages/about.md

 profile:
   align: right
   image: caikt.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: false
   address: >
     <p><a href="https://scholar.google.com/citations?user=oCF0x9sAAAAJ">Google Scholar Page </a></p>

-news: false  # includes a list of news items
+news: false
-latest_posts: false  # includes a list of the newest posts
+latest_posts: false
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: true
-social: false  # includes social icons at the bottom of the page
+social: false
 ---

-I am Kuntai Cai, a PhD candidate at National University of Singapore (NUS), specializing in differential privacy and data synthesis under Prof. Xiaokui Xiao's mentorship.
-My academic journey began at Tsinghua University where I graduated with a Bachelor's degree in Computer Science and Technology in 2019 before joining NUS.
+I am Kuntai Cai, a research scientist at TikTok Singapore, with a focus on privacy protection, databases, large language models, and graph neural networks.
+My academic journey began with a Bachelor's degree in Computer Science and Technology from Tsinghua University, which I earned in 2019.
+My PhD focuses on differential privacy and data synthesis, conducted under the guidance of Professor Xiaokui Xiao at the National University of Singapore.

-In June 2021, I won [1st Place](https://drivendata.co/blog/differential-privacy-winners-sprint3/) in the NIST Differential Privacy Temporal Map Challenge, alongside my supervisor and collaborators.
-Our winning solution was a nuanced adaptation of our prior work, [PrivMRF](https://dl.acm.org/doi/abs/10.14778/3476249.3476272).
-We have open-sourced [the code](https://github.com/caicre/PrivMRF) of PrivMRF, hoping it to become a basic building block in privacy protection.
-Subsequently, in August 2021, I was honored with the Research Achievement Award from the School of Computing, NUS.
-In SIGMOD2023, my collaborators and I published the first solution for synthesizing relational data with foreign keys under differential privacy.
+In June 2021, my supervisor, collaborators, and I won [1st Place](https://drivendata.co/blog/differential-privacy-winners-sprint3/) in the NIST Differential Privacy Temporal Map Challenge.
+Our winning solution was an innovative adaptation of our previous work, [PrivMRF](https://dl.acm.org/doi/abs/10.14778/3476249.3476272), which we have open-sourced as a foundational tool for privacy protection.
+More recently, at SIGMOD 2023, my collaborators and I introduced **PrivLava**, the first solution for synthesizing relational data with foreign keys while ensuring differential privacy.

-I'm still committed to pushing the boundaries of differential privacy and data synthesis.
-The prospect of making further significant contributions to the safeguarding of privacy fills me with a profound sense of anticipation and enthusiasm.
+I am deeply committed to advancing research in privacy protection, large language models, and graph neural networks.
+My work seeks to bridge theoretical innovation with practical applications, driving progress in both academia and industry.

 **Research Interests**

-* Differential Privacy
+- Differential Privacy
-* Synthetic Data Generation
-* Private Data Analysis
+- Data Synthesis
+- Graphical Models
+- Graph Neural Networks
+- Large Language Models

 **Professional Service**

-* 2024 Reviewer, IEEE Transactions on Knowledge and Data Engineering
+- 2024 & 2025 Reviewer, IEEE Transactions on Knowledge and Data Engineering
-* 2022 Reviewer, ACM Transactions on Database Systems
+- 2022 Reviewer, ACM Transactions on Database Systems